 My child has arthritis

 If your child has been diagnosed with arthritis, you probably have a lot of questions.
 My Child has Arthritis is a practical guide for parents, which aims to help you and your child understand and manage the condition.
-There are a number of practical and the emotional challenges involved in parenting a child with any form of arthritis, which are also addressed here.
+There are a number of practical and emotional challenges involved in parenting a child with any form of arthritis, which are also addressed here.

 This is a condensed version.
 To read the full version, download our My Child has Arthritis booklet here.